 - anything that has been opened and stored for an extended period of time

 A yeast allergy may present as a yeast infection.
 They share many of the same symptoms.
 One big difference is that people who have a yeast allergy will usually become noticeably tired after eating yeast.
 Symptoms of a yeast allergy can vary from person to person, but they may include one or more of the following:

 - joint pain

 There is a common misconception that a yeast allergy is the cause of the red, blotchy skin that some people develop after drinking alcoholic beverages.
-In fact, the rash is most often related to sulphur dioxide, a common ingredient in alcohol which may activate reactions to other allergens such as wheat and sulphites.
+This rash is actually most often related to sulphur dioxide.
+Sulphur dioxide is a common ingredient in alcohol, which may activate reactions to other allergens such as wheat and sulphites.
 Sometimes histamines and tannins will trigger rashes as well.
 A yeast allergy will typically not cause a rash.

-There are several tests available to confirm yeast allergies including:
+There are several tests available to confirm yeast (or any type of food) allergies, including:

-- blood or RAST test: measures the amount of the IgE antibody in the blood
+- Blood or RAST test: This test measures the amount of the IgE antibody in the blood.

-- elimination diet: a person stops eating the suspected allergen for a period of time and then slowly introduces them back into their diet while recording any symptoms
+- Elimination diet: A person stops eating the suspected allergen for a period of time and then slowly introduces it back into the diet while recording any symptoms.

 Yeast allergies are not very common and there isn’t a lot of scientific research behind them.
 But some people do experience reactions.
 Talk to your doctor if you think you may have a yeast allergy.
 They can refer you to an allergist who can properly diagnose and confirm the allergy.
 The main treatment for any food allergy is to avoid the food causing the reaction.
 Your doctor and allergist can also help you to find healthy ways to remove yeast from your diet.